RTIInternational/SMART/smart-docs/docs/tutorial-installation.rst

 	$ docker volume create --name=vol_smart_pgdata
 	$ docker volume create --name=vol_smart_data

-Then, setup the database and ensure the correct table/schema is prepared for the application
+Then, migrate the database to ensure the schema is prepared for the application.

 ::